-The euro remained close to that level and was at $1.14425 on Friday, retaining most of Thursday's 0.6 percent gain.
+The euro slipped about 0.1 percent from that level and was fetching $1.1428, retaining most of Thursday's 0.6 percent gain.

 "The shifting monetary policy trajectories of other central banks is making other currencies more attractive relative to the U.S. dollar," said Kathy Lien, managing director at BK Asset Management in New York.

-In stocks, the MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.7 percent, set to end the month up 1.7 percent after hitting a two-year high on Thursday.
-It is up 5.3 percent for the quarter and has risen 18.3 percent this year.
+In stocks, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.45 percent, set to end the month up 1.7 percent after hitting a two-year high on Thursday.
+It is up 5.7 percent for the quarter and has risen almost 19 percent this year.

-Overnight, the tech-heavy Nasdaq led declines on Wall Street with a 1.4 percent loss.
+Overnight, the tech-heavy Nasdaq, with its 1.4 percent loss, led declines on Wall Street.
 The Nasdaq is poised to post a 0.9 percent loss for the month, but is still up 14 percent this year.

 The S&P financials index rose as much as 2 percent overnight, while the S&P technology index fell as much as 2.7 percent.

 European shares also lost about 1.3 percent as dividend-paying sectors took a hit on prospects for higher interest rates.

 In commodities, oil prices continued their recovery this week on a decline in weekly U.S. crude production.

 U.S. crude added 0.3 percent to $45 a barrel in its seventh straight session of gains, bringing its weekly increase to 4.7 percent, and narrowing its monthly and quarterly losses to 6.9 percent and 11 percent respectively.